dbernard/dbernard.github.io/_posts/2024-09-02-what-is-a-product-staff-engineer.md

-A Product Staff Engineer, as with any Staff-plus role, will first and foremost be responsible for taking on work that allows them to provide the highest impact for your organization.
+A Product Staff Engineer, as with any Staff-plus role, will first and foremost be responsible for taking on work that allows them to provide the highest impact for their organization.
 That may mean stepping **outside** of their focus area, even temporarily, to drive change.

 A Product Staff Engineer should also seek to guide best practices and influence